xcat21/phonebook2019/README.md

 # phonebook2019

-This is lightweigh REST API for Phonebook made on PHP Phalcon framework
+This is a lightweigh REST API for Phonebook made on PHP Phalcon framework

 ## Project features